 Shocking news, people: having tattoos all over your face and hands makes your chances of getting a job a lot slimmer.
-Acas, a conciliation service, said that employers have antiquated views on tattoos, which feature on the skin of a fifth of modern Brits.
+Acas, a conciliation service, said that employers have antiquated views on tattoos, which feature on the skin of a third of Stockholmers.

 Acas says that employers should be reducing their draconian dress codes for a more chill and relaxed vibe, like what we have here at VICE, where sometimes we don't even wear clothes.
 While writing this I'm donned in nothing but a jock strap and a hat I own leftover from a 'Pimps and Hoes' fancy dress party.
 It's purple with a lime green feather coming out of it.
 I'm getting a tattoo as we speak, in fact; it's Mr. Chips from Catchphrase smoking a blunt.
 Why shouldn't the nation's paramedics be allowed to wear this while administering morphine to someone impaled on a garden fence?
 It's bullshit if you ask me.

 Places which focus on a younger, go-getting staff like VICE and bars and stuff actually look for things like tattoos as, the research claims, it can be a sign of head strength and originality.
 What it doesn't say is that this would entirely depend on what the tattoo was.
 If it's a skeleton holding a dreamcatcher cross-legged on a cloud, then sure, people will think you're a little creative flower.
 However, a criss-cross of sharp tribal edges and 'MAM' etched into the elbow emblazoned on a heart is more likely to give your kooky ad agency the boak instead of inspiration, the classist pigs!
 It's also funny to think of tattoos as a kind of example of forward thinking and planning when most people get them when they're shitfaced on a stag do in Prague.